 While it has a lot of cushion underfoot, this shoe feels firm and bouncy.
-That’s due to Salomon’s Energy Blade technology, which is a TPU plate added to the midsole to increase stiffness and rebound to the midfoot and forefoot.
+That’s due to Salomon’s Energy Blade technology, which is a TPU plate added to the midsole to increase stiffness and rebound at the midfoot and forefoot.
 The design adds springiness to the toe-off.
-This balance of cushion and rebound makes this shoe an excellent choice for medium-long runs, hill workouts, and longer speed intervals.
+This balance of cushion and rebound makes this shoe an excellent choice for medium to long runs, hill workouts, and longer speed intervals.
 It’s worth noting that the shoe performed just fine on both pavement and gravel roads.
-Testers also rated this shoe as feeling more stable than the On Cloudsurfer.
+Testers also rated this shoe as more stable than the On Cloudsurfer, reviewed above.

 Actual Weight (U.S. men’s 9): 8.4 ounces (239 grams) | Drop: 9 millimeters